How has B2B marketing changed in the five years you’ve been working as a designer in the industry?

 Some clients want to be hands-on; others want to wait to see the design mockup before they provide feedback.

-When working with your project manager on a design concept, it’s important to:
+When working with your project manager on a design concept, it’s important that you:

 Thoroughly understand the product and its features: Our project managers are great at explaining what we do, so our clients feel more secure about what they’re getting.